-Did you receive an error that some of your positions requires some extra info?
+Did you receive an error that some of your positions require some extra info?

 If you receive an error stating that a transaction has missing information or requires information, then chances are you held a position to expiration.
 To remedy this, please check your 1099 to make sure that the missing data is, indeed, an expired position.

 You can quickly locate expired transactions in the Proceeds from Broker and Barter Exchange Transaction section by searching for an EXPIRATION label listed in the Additional Information column.
 Below, we have an example of a 2-lot of TSLA 01/19/18 285 puts that expired worthless.

 If the position did expire and you see YES displayed in the Needs Info Column, then click the Edit button.
 Below are the two TSLA 285 puts that expired worthless.

 When editing, enter 0.00 into the cost basis for expired short positions or enter 0.00 into the proceeds for expired long positions.
 In the example below, since these puts were short and expired worthless, then you'll need to enter 0.00 into the cost basis.
 Click Done when complete and you'll return back to your transactions.

 After viewing your transaction data and clicking done your short-term, long-term, and unknown-term numbers should align with what is displayed in your Form 1099-B Totals Summary page in your Consolidated 1099.
 When complete, click Done.
 In the example below, the short-term gain in TurboTax matches the short-term on the Totals Summary Page.
 TurboTax will round to a whole dollar amount.

 After clicking Done on the prior page, TurboTax will ask: Do you have any other investment sales from another bank or brokerage?
 If you do then click Yes, otherwise click No. If you click No, then you will return back to the Federal Taxes > Wages & Income section.

 How to file when you have more 2,000 transaction

 Did you receive a Your request exceeds the maximum tax records allowed by Turbo Tax error?
 Well, no need to fear!
 You can still use TurboTax, but you'll have a few extra steps.
 You can also read more about this extra step by visiting the TurboTax FAQ or click here.